tc-imba/canvas-auto-rubric/README.md

 The total grade of one student is the sum of these columns.
 If the `--no-sum` argument is passed, the last column will be the total grade instead.

+If the you set the first row of the csv file as a header line, and the `--header` argument is passed, each of the header column will be a comment as a description.

 ### Sample Usage

 ```bash